clarin-eric/oai-harvest-manager/README.md

 be reduced to lessen memory footprint, or increased to speed up processing if resources are plentiful); and settings related to incremental harvesting.

+Set the `dry-run` setting to `true` to run the harvester without making the actual harvest requests to the OAI-PMH endpoints.

 ## Configuring Directories